mesosphere/dcos-sdk-service-diagnostics/python/CONTRIBUTING.md

 1. Build and publish Docker image tagged with the desired version

-   - With the Jenkins job - this link pre-populates all fields to correct values, except for IMAGE_TAG.
-Make sure you set it to the same value as you set in the previous step.
+   - With the Jenkins job - this [link](https://jenkins.mesosphere.com/service/jenkins/view/Infinity/job/infinity-tools/job/release-tools/job/retag-docker-image/build?delay=0sec) pre-populates all fields to correct values, except for IMAGE_TAG.
+Make sure you set it to the same value as you set in the previous step ([more info](https://wiki.d2iq.com/display/ENG/%5BDockerhub%5D+Releasing+Mesosphere+Tagged+Images)).

 1. Publish shell script (which will use the Docker image tagged with the same version)